Tropical fish pattern. A specimen mounted on wood and padded with cotton wool for display or teaching purposes

 Description

 Pattern of a tropical fish.
 An exhibit mounted on wood and padded with cotton for display or educational purposes in perfect condition.
 Eye in glass paste.
-At the back, an old iron bracket and several holes for attaching other brackets.
+On the back, an old iron bracket and several holes for attaching other brackets.
 From the first half of the 1900s.
 This specimen well reflects the interest in natural species commonly found in Wunderkammer.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon's reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details